mobileposse/auto-delete-bucket-legacy/README.md

+# NEW PACKAGE NAME AND REPOSITORY

+We have starrted over with a new NPM package name and versioning system.
+Version numbers now match the AWS CDK version supported.

+Please use the [@mobileposse/auto-delete-bucket](https://www.npmjs.com/package/@mobileposse/auto-delete-bucket) module instead.

+Source code has moved to [mobileposse/auto-delete-bucket](http://github/mobileposse/auto-delete-bucket)

 ## What it does

 Creates an S3 bucket in Cloud Formation that will automatically be emptied **before** the bucket is destroyed by Cloud Formation.